Codecademy/docs/content/php/concepts/arrays/terms/array-rand/array-rand.md

 ---
-Title: array_rand()
+Title: 'array_rand()'
-Description: Used to select one or more random keys from an array.
+Description: 'Used to select one or more random keys from an array.'
 Subjects:
   - 'Computer Science'
   - 'Web Development'